HitkoDev/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.1.1 =
+* Fix: Removed the use of remote JS.
+Now uses built-in version of jQuery Libraries.

 = 1.1.0 =
 * Add: Optional separate cache settings for subsites.